Iceland in May. Welcoming the Midnight Sun!

 After six months of darkness, neverending days are much needed here in the North.
 For visitors, this phenomenon is either unique or strange.
 Locals are enjoying summer as much as they are enjoying winter.
 Or maybe more than winter.

 In the old Icelandic calendar, the first summer day was celebrated every year on the first Thursday after the 18th of April.
-Icelanders celebrate it every year with a day off dedicated to the growing daylight and pleasant weather.
+Icelanders celebrate it yearly with a day dedicated to the growing daylight and pleasant weather.

-During May, it is also the end of the shoulder season when places are less crowded, and you can find more availability for hotels and activities.
+During May, it is also the end of the shoulder season when places are less crowded, and you can find more hotels and activities available.

 In this period of the year, many activities become available, and you can explore more parts of Iceland than during winter.
 You have more time to spend sightseeing and doing some memorable activities.
 To name a few: